ayo6706/phonebook-backend/README.md

 # phonebook-backend
-a phone book to show list of contacts using django
+a phone book to show list of contacts using django rest framework